meteor/tutorials/content/react/step07.md

 {{> DiffBox step="7.1" tutorialName="simple-todos-react"}}

 You can see that it reads from `this.state.hideCompleted`.
 React components have a special field called `state` where you can store encapsulated component data.
-We need to define a `getInitialState` method on our component to initialize this field:
+We'll need to initialize the value of `this.state.hideCompleted` in the component's constructor:

 {{> DiffBox step="7.2" tutorialName="simple-todos-react"}}